bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone12.md

 [>] FIX: when a grenade is present at the start of a level, the fuse sound plays during the dialogue.
 Once the dialogue finishes, the sound goes away!
     --> do later
 [+] FIX: cover blocks grenade damage, even if you don't crouch!!
-[ ] FIX: Null reference in FleeFromThreatsBehavior
+[+] FIX: Null reference in FleeFromThreatsBehavior
-    steps to reproduce: throw a grenade at an enemy `Transform dest = WaypointSystem.inst.GetClosestCoverPosition(start_pos, cover_from);` in FleeFromThreatsBehavior at line 116
+    steps to reproduce: throw a grenade at an enemy `Transform dest = WaypointSystem.inst.GetClosestCoverPosition(start_pos, cover_from);` in FleeFromThreatsBehavior at line 116 level had no waypoints!